 Autumn’s Not That Cold – Lorrie Morgan

 Lorrie Morgan’s classic tune about a lover leaving her muses about how she’s not as lonely as she thought she’d be.
 She sings about the leaves turning on her just like her lover did, and how change is full of color.
+When we think of the best fall country songs, this one is definitely an iconic one.

 Our favorite lyric sums up how Morgan is letting this life change roll off her back: